Azure/gpt-rag-agentic/README.md

    TD_USER=teradata-username
    ```

-   Add the Teradata password to the solution Key Vault as a secret named `TD_PASSWORD`.
+   Add the Teradata password to the solution Key Vault as a secret named `teradataPassword`.

 3. **Permissions**